paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-537-loans-and-guarantees.md

 <a id="section-53713"></a>
 ## § 53713.
 Administrative fees
-**(a) In General.—** The Secretary or Administrator shall charge and collect from the obligor fees the Secretary or Administrator considers reasonable for—
+**(a) In General.—** The Secretary or Administrator shall charge and collect from the obligor fees the Secretary or Administrator considers reasonable for processing the application and monitoring the loan guarantee, including for—

 (1) investigating an application for a guarantee;